 Fill each of the large flour tortillas with about 1 cup green chile pork and potatoes and about 1 oz pepper jack cheese.
 Roll the tortilla around the filling.

 Pour just enough of the reserved salsa verde into a Lodge 12” Cast Iron Skillet to cover the bottom of the skillet.
 Place four stuffed tortillas into the skillet.
 Pour about 1/2-3/4 cup salsa verde over the top, along with about 4 oz of sharp cheddar.

 Place the skillet back on the grill.
 Close the top airflow to trap the heat in the grill.
 Let warm through for about 20 minutes, until the cheese is melted.

 Mince the remaining 1/2 bunch of cilantro for garnish.

-Top each burrito with crumbled cotija cheese, minced cilantro and sunny side up eggs.
+Top each one with crumbled cotija cheese, minced cilantro and finish it off with a sunny side up egg or two.